marselester/marselester.github.com/content/posts/go-asm-avo.md

 |          ...            | low address
 ```

-Zooming out we see the whole stack (just two stack frames in our case).
 By the way, we can [get a stack trace](https://blog.felixge.de/reducing-gos-execution-tracer-overhead-with-frame-pointer-unwinding/)
-if we follow the `RBP` hardware register's value:
+if we follow the `BP` hardware register's value:

 0. grab the current value of `PC` register
 1. get to the first frame pointer stored in the frame #1
 2. grab the return address of the caller that sits above the frame pointer
-3. proceed to the next frame pointer by following the value (caller's `RBP`)
+3. proceed to the next frame pointer by following the value (caller's `BP`)
    of the current frame pointer
 4. grab the return address above it
 5. end the stack walk since the current frame pointer's value is `0`